opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ## Monitor types

-The OpenSearch Dashboard Alerting plugin provides four basic monitor types, as well as a composite monitor that can integrate the functionality of multiple monitors into a single workflow:
+The OpenSearch Dashboard Alerting plugin provides four basic monitor types as well as a composite monitor that can integrate the functionality of multiple monitors into a single workflow:
 * **per query** – This monitor runs a query and generates alert notifications based on criteria that matches.
 * **per bucket** – This monitor runs a query that evaluates trigger criteria based on aggregated values in the dataset.
 * **per cluster metrics** – This monitor runs API requests on the cluster to monitor its health.